FAQ about Forrest Green Farm’s classes

 In the past we used to have two classes for Whole Living, 1 and 2.
 After years of teaching these classes, we received feedback that people were interested in a one year comprehensive class (saves money and time commitment for busy people).
 Over the years we have also noticed a change that people needed a wellness simplified strategy for them to be successful at actually incorporating changes into their lives.

 By combining Whole Living 1 and 2 together we feel this creates a much more in depth course that flows better and makes more sense for those trying to learn and master the information.
-The break between 1 and 2 was always a struggle for people and we ended up having to review so much from 1 in 2 that people didn’t feel like they had properly mastered the information.
 Our goal is for you to master and use the information with your family.
 So that is why we decided to make this change and created a hands-on program that can be completed in one growing season.
+We have also expanded our handouts to be a full curriculum with a course manual, 125 plant profiles guide, gardening textbook and seasonal cookbook.